-Nothing Hurts like Home explores my complicated relationship with homemaking as a refugee who has experienced displacement.This project is a fragmented visual diary/Study of the challenges and markers of making a home in the between.
+Nothing Hurts like Home explores my complicated relationship with homemaking as an immigrant who has experienced displacement.This project is a fragmented visual diary/Study of the challenges and markers of making a home in the between.
 Home has always been a battlefield.
 Home is where I was taught to fear.
 How do you make home when going home is too dangerous?
 What do you do with the pain that home brings?

 This work was influenced by my move to rural central NY as I simultaneously became a US citizen.
 It deals with the dislocation, otherness, and white washing caused by the process of making home in the unwelcoming.
 This work explores the ways I hold on to my cultural roots as everywhere I go demands adaptation and assimilation.